maiziezhoulab/VolcanoSV/README.md

   --prefix PREFIX, -px PREFIX

 ```
-The input directory should be the output directory of volcanoSV-asm.
-This code is compatible with either single chromosome mode or wgs mode: when the argument "chrnum" is provided, it will execute in single chromosome mode, otherwise, it will assume the input_dir contains chr1-chr22 contigs and execute in wgs mode.
-Please note that `prefix` should remain consistent with what is set in volcanosv-asm.
+**The input directory should be the output directory of volcanoSV-asm**.
+This code is compatible with either single chromosome mode or wgs mode: **when the argument "chrnum" is provided, it will execute in single chromosome mode, otherwise, it will assume the input_dir contains chr1-chr22 contigs and execute in wgs mode.
+Please note that `prefix` should remain consistent with what is set in volcanosv-asm.**
-After running the above code, you will have output VCF in `<ouput_folder>/volcanosv_large_indel.vcf`.
+After running the above code, you will have output VCF in **`<ouput_folder>/volcanosv_large_indel.vcf`**.

 For example, if you want to reproduce the VCF file for large indels on Hifi_L2 data, you can use the following command:
 ```